-Help your school prepare for emergencies, by reviewing its emergency plan.
-All schools should have one that includes how they'll response to various significant incidents, such as an outbreak of acute respiratory disease.
+Help your school prepare for emergencies by reviewing its emergency or critical incident plan.
+All schools should have one that includes how they'll respond to various significant incidents, such as an outbreak of acute respiratory disease.

 Our thanks to our associate governance experts Pete Crockett and Julia Skinner for their help with this article.

 Key things to know about your school's emergency plan